 - Home cannot be used to produce income

 USDA Loan Limits (Updated 2017)

-The loan limits for USDA rural housing loans vary from county to county based on the median home prices in the area.
-Check the USDA loan limits in your county here.
+The loan limits for the USDA program vary from county to county based on the median home prices in the area.
+Check the loan limits in your county here.

 In 2012 the USDA launched their streamline refinance program.
 The streamline refinance is for borrowers with a USDA mortgage loan who have a rate higher than the current interest rate.